kutec/tssync/_drafts/2015-11-29-7-signs-you-should-invest-in-sass.md

 <h3>Sass Partials</h3>
 The feature name - partial - itself suggest the meaning.
 Partials means to get separated to manage the stuffs more effectively.

-In Sass we can separate .scss files and @import them when required.
+In Sass we can separate <code>.scss files and @import them when required.
 Consider below hierarchical structure of the Sass directory:
 <pre>Sass (dir)
 |_ header.scss
 |_ footer.scss